vtraag/leidenalg/doc/source/multiplex.rst

 modularity by using this little trick.

-All of this has been implemented in the constructor :func:`~leiden.CPMVertexPartition.Bipartite`.
+All of this has been implemented in the constructor :func:`~leidenalg.CPMVertexPartition.Bipartite`.
 You can simply pass in a bipartite network with the classes appropriately defined in ``G.vs['type']`` or equivalent.
 This function assumes the two classes are coded by ``0`` and ``1``, and if this is not the case it will try to convert it into such categories by